jancichowicz/CRestAPI/README.md

 ## Usage
-`make` - for compiling to stripped binary witout tests `make debug` - for compiling with debug symbols, then running gdb `make test` - for compiling with 'TEST' macro definition, utilizing Unity framework for tests.
+`make` - for compiling to stripped binary witout tests `make test` - for compiling with 'TEST' macro definition, utilizing Unity framework for tests.

 ## Dependencies